Code-the-Dream-School/eridanus-intro/instructions/section-2/lesson-2-1.md

 ![Fork Assignment: Step 3](../assets/fork-assignment/fork-step-3.png)

-Click the "Code" button (1) make sure you have HTTPS select (2) and copy the URL (3) for your repository:
+Click the "Code" button (1) make sure you have HTTPS selected (2) and copy the URL (3) for your repository:

 ![Fork Assignment: Step 4](../assets/fork-assignment/fork-step-4.png)